ist356/assignment-02-jcole9200/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+For this assignment I was once again able to further familarize myself with the components of VS code, such as the testing and debugging capabilities.
+The terminal and debugging tools make it easier to track issues in real-time and iterate through my code quickly.
+With each assignemnt I find myself becoming more and more comfortable using VS code as opposed to jupyterhub.
+As for the the coding requirements I was able to break down the problem into manageable components, such as parsing the input data, calculating totals, and storing the results in JSON format.
+This allowed me to focus on one piece at a time, which made the task feel more approachable.
+Implementing the parsing function was a good exercise in string manipulation, and I enjoyed seeing how each function contributed to the final solution.